Do Essential Oils For Depression Work?

 While it hasn't been definitively proven that all essential oils help all types of depression, some people believe it works for them, and initial studies may point to positive impacts.
 However, despite the benefits of these oils, they aren't a replacement for professional support.
 If you're living with depression or believe you might have this condition, consider speaking to a therapist for further support.

 If you face barriers to face-to-face therapy, such as cost, distance, or availability, you may also try online therapy through a platform like BetterHelp.
 Online therapy may be more comfortable for some people, allowing them to meet with a provider from home.
 Online platforms allow you to be matched with a therapist trained to support you in your challenges.
-In addition, you can choose between phone, video, or live chat sessions with your therapist.
+In addition, you can choose to attend sessions with your therapist via phone call, video chat, or in-app messaging.

 Studies show that online therapy is often more effective than in-person therapy in treating depression.
 One meta-analysis of 17 studies found that internet-based interventions were often more effective and significantly reduced depressive symptoms in participants living with depressive disorders.